awxkee/avif-coder/README.md

 Very fast and convinient to use AVIF in android apps with api version 24+ 26+.
 Based on libheif, libde265, libx265, libyuv, libaom and libdav1d

-Correctly handles ICC, and color profiles.
+Correctly handles ICC, and color profiles and HDR images.
 Fully supports HDR images, 10, 12 bit.
 Preprocess image in tile to increase speed.
-Extremly fast in decoding large HDR images or just large images The most features AVIF, HEIF library in android
+Extremly fast in decoding large HDR images or just large images.
+The most features AVIF, HEIF library in android.
+Supported decoding in all necessary pixel formats in Android and avoids android decoding bugs.

 # Usage example